poold3/Path_Finder/README.md

 # Path_Finder
-Find all paths branching out from a single file.
+Use this program to map out all files stemming from once source file.